Published on in Health Tip of the Week

 “If you don't lay down enough bone mass during the teenage years, you're not going to have enough when you start to lose it during menopause,” says Dr. Brown.
 “This is where long-term effects of poor nutrition for athletes starts to come into play.
 Teens don’t think about the effect today’s diet will have down the line — like development of early onset osteoporosis.”

-Dr. Brown’s recommendation: Children who have had a stress injury or who do not get enough sun exposure should take supplemental vitamin D, which has been shown to improve bone mineral density, and ensure they have a good calcium intake.
+Dr. Brown’s recommendation: Children who have had a bone stress injury or who do not get enough sun exposure should take supplemental vitamin D, which has been shown to improve bone mineral density, and ensure they have a good calcium intake.
 Ask your child’s doctor about the recommended dosage.
 Weight-bearing exercise (supervised by an experienced trainer) is also important for strengthening bones and preventing injury.

 The bottom line — it can be hard to tell that an athlete who is in great shape could actually be unhealthy.
 Pay close attention to menstrual cycles and diet, and make sure strength and cross-training is part of the program.
 It’s the best way to avoid a season-ending injury.